-Top 5 Vendor Management Gaps That Cause SOC 2 Audit Failures
+5 Vendor Management Gaps in SOC 2 Audits

 Vendor management is one of the most common reasons SOC 2 audits fail.
 Not access controls.
 Not encryption.
 Vendors.